murb/social_linker/README.md

       <use xlink:href="<%=image_path('social_linker/icons.svg')%>#icon-facebook"></use>
     </svg>

+When the `assets/config/manifest.js` file is present, you have to include it:

+    //= link social_linker/icons.svg

+Previous versions required you to add the icons.svg tot the assets initializers

+     Rails.application.config.assets.precompile += %w( images/social_linker/icons.svg )

 *Note:* If you just want the SVG icon standalone, you can also use the `social_link_to_image` view helper: